EleGo9/6d-eval/README.md

     "cam": [
     ]
 }

+An example of predictions/ground truth files is 'scene_gt.json' An example of info.json model is also provided as 'info.json'.

 Remember that you need a 'models' directory that must contain objects' ply CAD models and a model_info.json file. models_info.json is structured as follows: